aberba/hubtel-nodejs/README.md

 ## SMS Messaging API
 The `Config` class is used for API configuration.
 Substitute information provided below with your own account information.
-Check the [Hubtel SMS API Documentation](https://developers.hubtel.com/documentations/sendmessage) for more infomation.
+Check the [Hubtel SMS API Documentation](https://developers.hubtel.com/documentations/sendmessage) for more information.

 ```js
 const { SMSMessage, Config } = require("hubtel-mx");